 Talk to your employees

 Talking every day is vital, and not just before or during a negotiation.
-Constant communication keeps your finger on the pulse of what is really happening and keeps it real.
-It is easy to lose touch.
+Constant communication keeps your finger on the pulse of what is really happening.
+It keeps it real.
+Because it is easy to lose touch.

 Create a communication plan

 Create a plan that is logical and covers everyone.
-Ensure that you are meeting with your leadership team to maintain the united front, as well as employees.
-Everyone should be receiving the same message regarding the negotiation, and it should come ‘straight from the horse’s mouth’.
+Make sure you meet with your leadership team to maintain the united front, as well as employees.
+Everyone should be receiving the same message about the negotiation.
+That message should come ‘straight from the horse’s mouth.

 Put forward your own log of claims

-Go through your current EBA and highlight everything that is problematic for the business in terms of cost and the ability for the business to make independent decisions.
+Go through your current EBA.
+Highlight everything that is problematic for the business.
+Whether that’s in terms of cost or the ability of the business to make independent decisions.
 Is there anything that you need or would like to change?

 Work out your best and most realistic outcome, and what you hope to achieve.